IBM-Cloud/terraform-provider-ibm/website/docs/r/event_streams_schema_global_rule.html.markdown

 Following are the argument parameters that you can specify for your data source:

 - `resource_instance_id` - (Required, String) The ID or CRN of the Event Streams service instance.
-- `config` - (Required, String) The value of the global compatibility rule in the instance; one of "NONE", "FULL", "FULL_TRANSITIVE", "FORWARD", "FORWARD_TRANSITIVE", "BACKWARD",or  "BACKWARD_TRANSITIVE".
+- `config` - (Required, String) The value of the global compatibility rule in the instance; one of "NONE", "FULL", "FULL_TRANSITIVE", "FORWARD", "FORWARD_TRANSITIVE", "BACKWARD", or "BACKWARD_TRANSITIVE".

 ## Attribute reference